Animal Handlers

 Postsecondary Training

 The value of a college degree depends on the work you do.
 Many animal handlers do not have degrees, but zoos often prefer to hire people with a postsecondary education.
 A degree can often determine promotions and pay raises among the workers of a zoo.
 Many universities offer degrees in animal sciences, zoology, and zoological sciences.
 There are also graduate degrees in zoology, which may require courses in physiology, animal behavior, and oceanography.
 Courses for animal science programs generally focus on animal research, but some programs allow students to create their own course plans to involve hands-on experience as an animal handler.
-Santa Fe College in Gainesville, Florida, offers a unique and popular wild animal technology program; students work toward an associate's degree while gaining a great deal of firsthand zoo experience.
-The students run a 70-species zoo entirely on their own and, upon graduation, enter bachelor's programs or other animal care jobs.
+Santa Fe College in Gainesville, Florida, offers a unique and popular zoo animal technology program; students work toward an associates degree while gaining a great deal of firsthand zoo experience.
+The students run a 70-species zoo, with professional staff supervision, and upon graduation, enter bachelors programs or other animal care jobs.

 Many unpaid internships are available for those willing to volunteer their time to researchers and other animal professionals.
 Check with your local university and zoo to find out about opportunities to study animals in the wild, or to reintroduce animals to their native habitats.